inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tags/tags-exporters.md

 Thus, this server should not be exposed directly to the public in a production environment.
 It is recommended to set up a proxy in front of this server, which handles encryption and authentication.

-Furthermore, please make sure to enabled port forwarding, if you use servlet-containers like tomcat.
+Furthermore, please make sure to enable port forwarding, if you use servlet-containers like tomcat.
+You should also set _-Dinspectit.expoters.tags.http.host=0.0.0.0_ as parameter in the tomcat start configuration.

-Also make sure, that your firewall is not blocking the HTTP-server address.
+Additionally, make sure that your firewall is not blocking the HTTP-server address.

 The server performs authorization with checking, whether the request origin is allowed to access the server.
 Additionally, every request has to provide a session-ID to access their own session data.